truenas/documentation/content/SCALE/SCALEUIReference/Apps/InstallCustomAppScreens.md

 ### Workload Details Settings
 **Workload Details** settings specify how to deploy workloads in the container (pod).
 Kubernetes defines workloads as applications running in the pod.
-**Workload Details** settings specify if containers in a pod run with TTY or STDIN enabled, allow enabling any device on the host, or configuring host capabilities, and if you run the container as a user or group.
+**Workload Details** settings specify if containers in a pod run with TTY or STDIN enabled, allow enabling any device on the host or configuring host capabilities, and if you run the container as a user or group.

 {{< trueimage src="/images/SCALE/23.10/InstallCustomAppAddWorkloadDetails.png" alt="Workload Details Settings" id="15: Workload Details Settings" >}}